carpentries/instructor-training/reference.md

     they might not like it if they have paid to attend a course where they hoped to learn something new, so find ways to acknowledge their help as well.

+### How do Students Become Self-Directed Learners?

+1. Learners can become self-directed when they can <ul><li>Assess the demands of a task<li>Evaluate their own knowledge/skills<li>Plan an approach<li>Monitor their own progress and adjust strategy</ul> Emphasizing these steps can help learners on their path to achieving competence.
+2. Learners come to us with a variety of pre-conceptions on *how to learn* and also if they are 'good' at: 'computers', 'coding', etc. We may need to address unfounded pre-conceptions.
+3. Learners can easily ignore instructors/instructions on how to proceed with an exercise (e.g. "Did they even read the assignment?").
+As you assign challenges, remind learners about the point/purpose of the exercises and get their feedback to confirm they understand the goals. **Be more explicit than you may think necessary.**
+4. Learners can be (and usually are) poor judges of their knowledge and skills.
+5. Novices spend little time in planning approaches and more time trying to find solutions.
+Emphasize planning as a first-line strategy to problem solving.
+6. Learners will typically continue with strategies that work moderately well rather than change to a new strategy that would work better.
+7. Asking for peer assessment can be a positive and productive learning experience when everyone is given criteria to give feedback on.
+8. Help learners set realistic expectations.
+Learners should be able develop a sense of how long it may take to develop particular skills.
+9. Discuss 'Metacognition' in the classroom.
+The evidence based teaching style of Software Carpentry is not proprietary or hidden, so share what you know about learning in the classroom and why you are taking certain approaches.
+10. Provide heuristics for self-correction.
+Learners need to develop a skill for evaluating their own work.
+While this skill will take time to develop, you can provide 'guideposts' for what their code and results should look like.

 ## Books

 Susan Ambrose et al: *[How Learning Works: Seven Research-Based Principles for Smart Teaching][amazon-hlw]*.